kirill-karpin/tasks-and-pipelines/README.md

 4. Allow user to run the pipeline
     1. Running the pipeline should trigger an external program from Node.js.
         1. The time Pipeline run took should be stored in DB (PipelineRunTime)
-        2. The external program is written in C# i.
-Simplest implementation, program does nothing (Thread.Sleep(random))
+    2. The external program is written in C#
+        1. Simplest implementation, program does nothing (Thread.Sleep(random))
-        3. You may just read the task average time from DB in C# add them as return that results in output, to be printed in UI. iii.
-Use async / await.
+        2. You may just read the task average time from DB in C# add them as return that results in output, to be printed in UI.
+        3. Use async / await.
-        4. Show “Pipeline (Name) finished” in UI, when pipeline is done
+    3. Show “Pipeline (Name) finished” in UI, when pipeline is done

 __Bonus Task (Data Processing)__